AnonymousMonkeyNo12/b-parasite/README.md

 * Open hardware and open source design

 # Software
-This repository also hosts a few different firmware samples for b-parasite.
+This repository also hosts a few different firmware samples for b-parasite..

 |Sample|Description|Extra Documentation|
 |---|---|---|